mmurphy/golang-intro/chapter-one.md

 Open `main.go` again and it should be correctly formatted again.

-It is highly recommendable to configure your editor to run `gofmt` (or `goimports`) on save, so that you don't need to bother about it.
+It is highly recommended to configure your editor to run `gofmt` (or `goimports`) on save, so that you don't need to bother about it.